jtackaberry/rtk/doc/intro.md

   * 👍 [Latest **stable** release](https://reapertoolkit.dev/rtk.lua)
   * 💣 [**Test** build from current master branch](https://reapertoolkit.dev/test/rtk.lua)

-You can choose to distribute `rtk.lua` alongside your application, or you can also use rtk's custom bundler to combine your script files with rtk to produce a single script file that can be executed directly by REAPER without needing to fiddle with Lua package paths.
+You can choose to distribute `rtk.lua` alongside your application, or you can also use

-Read more about this option on the @{loading|Loading rtk} page.
+@{loading.combining_rtk_and_scripts|rtk's custom bundler} to combine your script files with rtk to produce a single script file that can be executed directly by REAPER without needing to fiddle with Lua package paths.

 ## Features